 Enough is enough.
 Like a majority of Delawareans, I support common sense gun safety laws, including an assault weapons ban, a high-capacity magazine ban, and licensing requirements for all gun buyers.
 These policies and other common sense gun safety measures are constitutional, and the research shows that they work.

-We can and must protect our environment and empower our communities without hindering smart economic development.
-Delaware needs to do more to mitigate the environmental impact of new development, to protect open space, and to ensure that when development happens in our communities, our neighbors are on the job site.
+The economy of the future lies in innovation, renewable energy, and green industries.
+We can and must protect our environment and empower our communities all at the same time by investing in sustainable energy and attracting green jobs.
+Additionally, Delaware needs to do more to mitigate the environmental impact of all new development, to protect open space, and to ensure that when development happens in our communities, our neighbors are on the job site.